Sen. Birch Bayh, champion of Title IX federal law, dies

 “Had it not passed, the options and opportunities for women in this country and the world would be vastly different,” Yow said.

-Bayh used his position as head of the Senate’s constitutional subcommittee to craft the 25th Amendment on presidential succession and the 26th Amendment setting the national voting at 18.
+Bayh used his position as head of the Senate’s constitutional subcommittee to craft the 25th Amendment on presidential succession and the 26th Amendment setting the national voting age at 18.

 The issue of presidential succession was fresh when Congress approved the amendment in 1967.
 The vice presidency had gone vacant for more than a year after President John F. Kennedy’s assassination because there was no provision for filling the office between elections.